-Call Dental Professionals of Coral Springs Phone Number 954-255-5858 to make an appointment
+Call us Dental Professionals of Coral Springs Phone Number 954-255-5858 today to learn more about our sedation Options!

 Our office offers our patients the option of Intravenous Sedation or deeper sedation through General Anesthesia for their dental treatments.
 This is what sets our office apart from other dental practices; it is our niche, if you will.

 The following table illustrates the choices of anesthesia, a description of the anesthetic technique, and the usual indications for that technique.

 |Method of Anesthesia||Description of Technique||Usual Indications|

 |Local Anesthetic||The patient remains totally conscious throughout the procedure.
 A local anesthetic (e.g. lidocaine) is administered in the area where the surgery is to be performed.
 Local anesthetic is used in conjunction with the other methods of anesthesia in all oral surgery procedures.||Simple oral surgery procedures such as minor soft tissue procedures and simple tooth extractions.|

 |Nitrous Oxide Sedation with Local Anesthetic||A mixture of nitrous oxide (laughing gas) and oxygen is administered through a nasal breathing apparatus.
 The patient remains conscious in a relaxed condition.
 Nitrous oxide has a sedative and analgesic (pain- controlling) effect.||Simple oral surgery procedures to more involved procedures such as removal of wisdom teeth and placement of dental implants.|